codeceptjs/CodeceptJS/docs/email.md

 ## Assertions

-Assertions are performed on the currently opened email.Email is opened on `waitFor` email call, however, you can open an exact email by using `openEmail` function.
+Assertions are performed on the currently opened email.
+Email is opened on `waitFor` email call, however, you can open an exact email by using `openEmail` function.

 ```js
 const email1 = await I.waitForLatestEmail();